-Google Container Engine automatically updates master components (e.g.
+Google Kubernetes Engine automatically updates master components (e.g.

-The node upgrade process is user-initiated and is described in the GKE documentation.
+The node upgrade process is user-initiated and is described in the Google Kubernetes Engine documentation.

 Different providers, and tools, will manage upgrades differently.
 It is recommended that you consult their main documentation regarding upgrades.

-gcloud compute instance-groups managed resize kubernetes-minion-group --size 42 --zone $ZONE
+gcloud compute instance-groups managed resize kubernetes-node-pool --size=42 --zone=$ZONE

-Instance Group will take care of putting appropriate image on new machines and start them, while Kubelet will register its Node with API server to make it available for scheduling.
+The Instance Group will take care of putting appropriate image on new machines and starting them, while the Kubelet will register its Node with the API server to make it available for scheduling.
 If you scale the instance group down, system will randomly choose Nodes to kill.

 In other environments you may need to configure the machine yourself and tell the Kubelet on which machine API server is running.

-If you are using GCE or GKE, you can configure your cluster so that it is automatically rescaled based on pod needs.
+If you are using GCE or Google Kubernetes Engine, you can configure your cluster so that it is automatically rescaled based on pod needs.